-If the BBC can give Michael McIntyre a chatshow, then BoroGuide reckons that it can do interviews.
+If the BBC can give Michael McIntyre a chat show, then we can do interviews too.
 Sort of.
-In the not too distant past, Boro’ midfielder-slash-forward Robin Shroot swapped England for Norway after making the move to IL Hødd.
+In the not too distant past, Boro’ midfielder-slash-forward Robin Shroot swapped England for Norway; making the move to IL Hødd.
 We asked him some questions, Robin answered them – a bit to our surprise.
 We haven’t editorialised this for two reasons – we don’t have the time and we don’t want to tell you what to think.
 These are his words as written.
 We hope you enjoy.

-Let’s start at the beginning – do you recall how your move to Stevenage came about and what were your first impressions of the club?
+Let’s start at the beginning.
+Do you recall how your move to Stevenage came about?
+What were your first impressions of the club?

-I was signed by Stevenage after being released by Birmingham City at the end of my contract there.
-I stayed fit during the summer and, a couple of days before pre season started, I received an invitation from the club to train there at the start of pre-season.
-I then embarked on what was a rather long trial period – four weeks if I remember rightly – and signed a week or so before the season started.
+I signed for Stevenage after being released by Birmingham City at the end of my contract there.
+After staying fit during the summer, I received an invitation to train with Boro’ a couple of days before pre-season started, .
+I then embarked on what was a rather long trial period; four weeks if I remember rightly – signing a week or so before the season started.
 Of course, I had a positive impression of the club having just been promoted after their first season in the Football League.
 I remember a very friendly and happy Lindsay greeting me on my first day at the club, which is always nice!

-I think my ambition in football has always been the same wherever I have played – to become the very best footballer I could be, and realise the potential I knew I had, however long it took while giving my best everyday.
-This serves not only yourself, but everyone around you well; if you are giving the best for yourself then ultimately you will only have a positive effect on everyone else.
+I think my ambition in football has always been the same wherever I have played: to be the very best footballer I could be.
+And to realise the potential I knew I had, however long it took – while giving my best everyday.
+This serves not only yourself, but everyone around you well.
+If you are giving the best for yourself, ultimately you’ll only have a positive effect on everyone else.

 Every moment in life is educational and that is how I have always viewed it.
-I think I gained good Football League experience in the first season; the FA Cup run which ended in defeat at Spurs; and then the playoffs.
-In the second season, I realised I could score goals given the chance, and the third gave me a chance to learn huge lessons about myself when I wasn’t around first team football.
+I gained good Football League experience in the first season; the FA Cup run that ended in defeat at Spurs; and then the playoffs.
+In the second season, I realised I could score goals given the chance; the third season, meanwhile, gave me a chance to learn huge lessons about myself when I wasn’t around first team football.

-Boro’ had just completed a second successive promotion when you joined and that squad will go down as one of the club’s best.
+We’d just completed a second successive promotion when you joined – and that squad will go down as one of the club’s best.
 How much pressure did you feel coming into that fold?

-I was joining a fairly unique squad, and one which will be difficult to recreate given any level of finance/group of players anywhere.
-I wouldn’t say I felt much pressure, rather a willingness to do well and keep taking the club forwards after the success of recent years.
+I was joining a fairly unique squad.
+And one that’ll be difficult to recreate with any level of finance/group of players anywhere.
+I wouldn’t say I felt much pressure.
+It was more a willingness to do well and keep taking the club forwards after the success of recent years.

 Your debut season was a hectic one – the FA Cup run, a change in management and the pain of the playoff defeat.
 What stood out for you as your personal highlight that season?

-It’s easy to look at the things like the FA Cup, the playoffs as being unbelievable moments that you will always remember – as a fan or as a player.
-But for me personally, the period when I was frozen out after the new manager came in, and then again after a short run in the side after goals against Huddersfield and Exeter, before starting in the FA cup away at Spurs.
-I then started against Sheffield United in the league after not playing for nearly two months, which was probably one of the most exciting games anyone at Boro’ has ever seen?!
-So, strangely, it was probably during this period of not playing or even being involved that taught me so much and made me stay focused for whenever I was given a chance – like I said, education is key!
+It’s easy to look at the things like the FA Cup and the playoffs as being unbelievable moments that you will always remember – as a fan or as a player.
+But, for me personally, it’s the period of being frozen out after the new manager came in.
+And again after a short run in the side after goals against Huddersfield and Exeter, before starting in the FA Cup away at Spurs.
+I then started against Sheffield United in the league after not playing for nearly two months.
+That was probably one of the most exciting games anyone at Boro’ has ever seen?!
+So, strangely, it was probably during this period of not playing or even being involved that taught me so much and made me stay focused for whenever I was given a chance.
+Like I say, education is key!

-I think with all that the squad had achieved together over the past couple of seasons, there was never going to be an issue over the togetherness of the squad during this period, and it showed when we picked up vital wins during Mark Roberts’ tenure.
+With all the squad achieved together over the past couple of seasons, there was never going to be an issue with togetherness during this period.
+And it showed when we picked up vital wins during Mark Roberts‘ tenure.

-It’s a difficult question to answer, as any manager taking over a team that had built up such momentum will always encounter challenges they may not have encountered before – just look at David Moyes at Manchester United this season.
-Gary did exceptionally well to guide us into the playoffs after we had so many draws in his early tenure.
-People had a negative perception of Stevenage teams, but you don’t get into the playoffs in the third tier by just beating teams up.
-I think Gary saw that we had the ability to play more than we were given credit for, and encouraged us to do so slightly more from the back.
+It’s a difficult question to answer.
+Any manager taking over a team that had built up such momentum will always encounter challenges they may not have encountered before.
+Just look at David Moyes at Manchester United this season.
+Gary did exceptionally well to get us into the playoffs after so many draws in his early tenure.
+People had a negative perception of Stevenage teams.
+But you don’t get into the playoffs in the third tier by just beating teams up.
+I think Gary saw that we had the ability to play more than we were given credit for.
+And he encouraged us to do so slightly more from the back.

 Into the second season and things had started so well, with us right up there in the early part of the season.
 Were there any particular reasons as to why things started to go so wrong?

 We built up such a momentum in the first half of the season that we genuinely believed we could go all the way.
-We hadn’t played particularly well, but were getting results – always vital if you want to go up.
-I think one thing then led to another, resulting in a huge loss of confidence, which obviously affected results in the second half of the season.
+We hadn’t played particularly well, but were getting results; always key if you want to go up.
+One thing then led to another, however, resulting in a huge loss of confidence.
+That obviously affected results in the second half of the season.
 We never thought we would get relegated though.

-GS was sacked in March 2013.
+GS left in March 2013.
 What did you make of the decision and what was the feeling at the club at that time?